Former President Trump slams Biden for migrant surge: ‘They’re destroying our country’

 On Monday, Trump also said he "never thought Biden would be worse" than self-proclaimed socialist Sen. Bernie Sanders, I-Vt., adding that the current president is "Bernie Sanders on steroids."

-He also noted that there is no transparency from the current administration regarding the situation at the border.
+He noted that there is no transparency from the current administration regarding the situation at the border.

+Some members of the media, including from left-wing CNN, have called out the Biden administration for denying them access to what many believe to be a crisis of the administration’s own doing.

 A White House spokesperson did not immediately respond to Fox News’ request for comment.